-The council does not budget for some items that are accounting adjustments such as impairments and revaluation gains and losses, payments to government housing capital receipts pool, adjustments made under IAS19 Pension Fund and profit / loss on sales of assets.
+The council does not budget for some items that are accounting adjustments such as impairments and revaluation gains and losses, adjustments made under IAS19 Pension Fund and profit / loss on sales of assets.
 These amounts have been taken out of the calculation for the variance between actual expenditure and budgeted expenditure in the table above.
 For the General Fund these charges are reversed out in the Movement in Reserves and therefore have no impact on Council Tax.